georgiosseitidis/Bias-adjustment-meta-analysis/README.md

 In case of questions or comments please contact g.seitidis@uoi.gr

 This folder contains the following data and files that can be used to reproduce all analysis and figures of the manuscript.
-It contains four subfolders containing the following files:
+It contains two subfolders containing the following files:

 ./Example/: